krorvik/dcs-bios-esp32-stepperdriver/README.md

 # ESP32 stepper motor driver for DCS bios

-This is an ESP32 based stepper motor driver for DCS BIOS.
+This is an ESP32 based stepper motor driver for DCS BIOS, with PlatformIO setup.

 It was born out of a need to drive many steppers from as few controllers as possible, using the FastAccelStepper library: https://github.com/gin66/FastAccelStepper